 Questionable Claims on Moerie Website

-There’s a banner on Moerie’s website claiming that the brand has been seen in a number of high-profile media publishers including The New York Times.
+When we initially published this article, there was a banner on Moerie’s website (shown above) suggesting that the brand had been featured in a number of high-profile media publishers including The New York Times.

-However, we can’t find a single reference of the brand in three of the five publishers featured (Cosmopolitan, Healthline, Women’s Health).
+However, we couldn't find a single reference to the brand in three of the five publishers featured (Cosmopolitan, Healthline, Women’s Health), and the brand appears to have since removed this banner from their site.

-We also don’t understand how the brand describes their products as “clinically proven treatment.”
-We can’t find a single clinical study on Moerie, nor does the brand appear to cite any on their website.
+We also shared our concerns about the brand describing their products as “clinically proven treatment,” while we couldn't find a clinical trial on Moerie published in any peer-reviewed journals, nor did the brand cite any such studies.

-Moerie has a page on their website with the header “Trust Through Transparency.”
-It features an image of a young woman who’s apparently their “Hair Expert,” shown below:
+We also called out Moerie for having a page on their website with the header “Trust Through Transparency,” which featured an image of a young woman who was described as their “Hair Expert,” shown below:

-However, this image actually comes from a stock image.
+However, this image actually came from a stock image.
 Here’s the link to buy the same image on Adobe Stock.
-Doesn’t seem particularly transparent, and is a huge red flag about the brand in our opinion.

-A TikTok user named “My Rapunzel Hair Journey” has a before-and-after image using some Moerie hair products:
+A TikTok user named “My Rapunzel Hair Journey” shares a before-and-after image using some Moerie hair products:

 @myrapunzelhairjourney Honest Moerie results after one use without any styling or other product. #moerie#moeriebeauty#moeriehair#moeriehairgrowth#hairgrowth#hairgrowthjourney#hairhealth#growmyhair#siliconefree#shampooandconditioner#rapunzel#hairtok#growmyhairlong#growmyhair#manifestinglonghair#manifesthairgrowth#harecare#moerieresults#moeriebeforeandafter#beforeandafterhair#longhair#fyp#blondehair#bleachedhair#hairwashday#longhealthyhair 💛 Moerie can you pretty please make me a #moeriepartner ♬ Sunny Day - Ted Fresco